EPAENERGYSTAR/epathermostat/docs/data_files.rst

 Input data
 ----------

 Input data should be specified using the following formats.
-One CSV should specify thermostat summary metadata (e.g. unique identifiers, location, etc.).
+The metadata CSV file specifies unique values for each thermostat such as equipment type and location.
-Another CSV (or CSVs) should contain runtime information, linked to the metadata csv by the :code:`thermostat_id` column.
+Each thermostat interval data CSV file contains hourly runtime information and is linked to the metadata CSV file by the :code:`interval_data_filename` column.

 Example files :download:`here <./examples/examples.zip>`.